-In September 2022, the EU introduced its own proposal aimed at rooting out abuses in supply chains by banning the import or sale of any product connected to forced labor anywhere in the world.
+In September 2022, the EU introduced its proposal to root out abuses in supply chains by banning the import or sale of any product connected to forced labor anywhere in the world.
 The proposal applies to all industries.
 It implies any company that wants to access EU markets must be prepared with end-to-end traceability for individual units in specific shipments.

 Takeaways for business: multi-enterprise solution key to multi-enterprise challenge

 The takeaway for business leaders is that if you want access to the biggest markets in the world, you must be prepared to know and document where every stitch of your products comes from, every process is done to produce and transport them, and who was involved in each step.
 This is fundamentally a multi-enterprise challenge—a challenge arising from a lack of connectedness between all participants in a supply chain.
 It is interesting to note this same underlying lack of connectedness is linked to the disruptions that have characterized supply chains for the past few years.

 There is a rising understanding among business leaders that companies no longer compete just on the merits of their products or the power of their brand but on the strengths of their supply chains.
 In addition to compliance with regulations, there are many ways in which connecting your end-to-end supply chain on a multi-enterprise business network, such as e2open’s, can help mitigate risks and enable positive outcomes.